 TOT numbers include the base 9%.
-The TMD is additional to the rates above.
+The TMD (1.5%) is additional to the rates above.

-If Cambria raised the TOT and Sales Tax during incorporation to 11% and 8.25% respectively the new city would revenue a minimum of \$1.5M over the current CCSD revenues.
-In ensuing years the city would reduce the amount of revenue shared with the County in keeping with the reduced services provided.
+If Cambria raised the TOT and Sales Tax during incorporation to 11% and 8.25% respectively, the new city would increase revenue by a minimum of \$1.5 million.
+In ensuing years, the city would reduce the amount of revenue shared with the County in keeping with the reduced services provided.

-In 2004 the CSD hired a consulting firm, Management Partners, to look at incorporation and after that report requested that the consulting firm look at the financial feasibility of the incorporation.
-The report concluded that incorporation was financially feasible depending on mitigation of the County impact during revenue neutrality negotiations.
-Since then revenues from Cambia sales tax and TOT have increased while population and services from the County have decreased.
+In 2004, the CSD hired a consulting firm, Management Partners, to investigate at the financial feasibility of the incorporation.
+The report (see Attachment B) concluded that incorporation was financially feasible depending on mitigation of the County impact during revenue neutrality negotiations.
+Since then, revenues from Cambia sales tax and TOT have increased while population and services from the County have decreased.

 Incorporation would be an expensive endeavor.
 The CCSD could hire a consultant to do a preliminary study as they did in 2005.
-A proposal from Baker Tilly consultants has been received to guide the CCSD to the decision on whether to apply for incorporation.
+A proposal from bakertilly consultants (see Attachment C) has been received to guide the CCSD to the decision on whether to apply for incorporation.
 Their proposal is for about \$100K.
 This study will provide all the information necessary for a decision on whether to make an application to the Local Agency Formation Commission (LAFCO).
 LAFCO will then act as the impartial arbitrator to confirm that the incorporation is financially feasible within the parameters of the revenue neutrality provisions of the law.
 They will work with the CSD and the County to negotiate a fair agreement to both parties.

-Baker Tilly estimates that LAFCO will require an additional \$100K to hire a consultant to help with their part of the process if the CCSD decides to move forward.
+bakertilly estimates that LAFCO will require an additional \$100K to hire a consultant to help with their part of the process if the CCSD decides to move forward.
 The overall cost to get the question on the ballot would likely be \$350K.
 That would be followed by an election where the incorporation question and the raising of taxes, both sales and TOT, would be on the ballot with a majority required for passage.